BharathVishal/Sensor-list-using-WearableRecyclerView-for-Wear-OS/README.md

 # Sensor-list-using-WearableRecyclerView-Wear OS

-A wearable sensor list app for Wear OS that displays the sensors using WearableRecyclerView.
+A wearable sensor list app for Wear OS that displays the sensors using ScalingLazyColumn in Jetpack Compose and using WearableRecyclerView in xml.
+Wearable app with compose for wear implementation.

 &nbsp;
 ### Usage: